Setup

 Conclusion

-Full report for value-only workload, PDF downloadable here.
+Full comparison for value-only workload, PDF downloadable here.